-One drawback of spectral clustering approaches is the tendency to create similarly sized parcels.
-This size bias could explain why the quality of the correspondences with cytoarchitectonic regions and task activation maps varies from one resolution to the next.
-Indeed, it is possible that some transitions in connectivity can only be captured at specific resolutions or degrees of precision.
-This phenomenon could prevent from determining an optimal number of parcels as specific boundaries could be identified at specific resolutions.
+from determining an optimal number of parcels as specific boundaries could be identified at specific resolutions.
 For this reason, the main objective of our evaluation was not to find an optimal number of parcels but rather to compare our approach at a given resolution with others.
 A possible way of exploiting this hierarchy of parcellations would be to combine the parcellations obtained at different resolutions, or identifying the most reliable boundaries over all resolutions.
-Another issue associated with the hierarchical and spectral clustering method considered here is the imposed spatial constraint to obtain spatially contiguous parcels.
-Only connections between neighbouring vertices are kept, which can lose critical information.
-On the other hand, parcel can be subject to noise and irregular, as observed with k-means clustering results.
+Another issue associated with the hierarchical and spectral clustering method considered here is the imposed spatial constraint to obtain spatially contiguous parcels: on the one hand, only connections between neighbouring vertices are kept, which can lose critical information.
+On the other hand, parcel can be subject to noise and irregular, as observed with kmeans clustering results.